SaveTubaTeam/saveTuba/README.md

 *as of 10/20/24 you are unable to use TestFlight because it is my personal Apple account*

+You can check the EAS build queue here: https://expo.dev/eas-build-status (build queues can take up to 2hrs at peak time before noon; usually there's no build queue after 5pm)

 Before moving onto the next step of deploying to production, we need to talk about Firebase Security Rules.
 Learn more here: https://firebase.google.com/docs/rules

 - [Authentication](https://firebase.google.com/docs/rules/rules-and-auth)